SiliconLabs/bluetooth_applications/bluetooth_secure_spp_over_ble/README.md

    Create the second button by clicking the **Add New Instances** button with the default instance name: **btn1**
    ![button1](images/btn1.png)

 4. Import the GATT configuration:
     - Open the **Bluetooth GATT Configurator** under the **CONFIGURATION TOOLS** tab.
     - Find the Import button and import the attached **gatt_configuration.btconf** file.
     ![btc configure](images/btconf.png)
     - Save the GATT configuration (Ctrl+S).

 5. Build and flash the project to each device.
+6. Don't forget to flash a bootloader to your board, if you haven't done so already.
+See the [special Notes](#special-notes).

 ## Usage ##